feature-hub/feature-hub/README.md

 A React integrator can then use the `FeatureAppLoader` (from `@feature-hub/react-feature-app-loader`) or the `FeatureAppContainer` (from `@feature-hub/react-feature-app-container`) to place Feature Apps onto the web page.
-Both need the Feature App manager singleton instance to create their Feature App.
+Both need the `FeatureAppManager` singleton instance to create their Feature App.

 #### React Feature App Loader